kazarena/json-gold/README.md

 # JSON-goLD

-This library is an implementation of the [JSON-LD](http://json-ld.org/) specification in Go.
+This library is an implementation of the [JSON-LD 1.0](http://json-ld.org/) specification in Go.
+It supports both URDNA2015 and URGNA2012 RDF dataset normalisation algorithms.

 ## Testing & Compliance ##

-As of December 1, 2017 all tests from the [official JSON-LD test suite](https://github.com/json-ld/json-ld.org/tree/master/test-suite) pass.
-Thanks to httptest Go package, it takes around 230ms to run the whole suite while making live connections to a mock HTTP server.
+As of December 1, 2017:

+* all JSON-LD 1.0 tests from the [official JSON-LD test suite](https://github.com/json-ld/json-ld.org/tree/master/test-suite) pass
+* all RDF Dataset Normalisation tests from the [current test suite](https://json-ld.github.io/normalization/tests/index.html) pass
+* JSON-LD 1.1 spec is not currenty supported

 ## Inspiration ##